co2-git/narwal/docs/Structure.md

 Structure
 =========

 This holds the structure (fields) representation of a table. **Note that the tables must exists and their structure must match**.
+See the [Migration Section](docs/Migration.md) for creating and altering structure.

 # Fields